 This table shows the different types of cost categories and their meaning Spread The difference between the buy price and the sell price is called the spread.
 This cost is realised each time you open and close a trade.
 Cash and Futures One-off entry or exit costs Currency conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
-Commission charge We charge you a fee each time you open and close a CFD on a commodity.
-Cash only Ongoing costs Daily holding cost A fee is charged to your account for every night that your position is held.
+Commission charge We charge you a fee each time you open and close a CFD on an index, an equity, a bond, a commodity or a fx pair.
+Cash only Ongoing costs Daily holding cost A fee is charged to your account for each night that your position is held.
 This means the longer you hold a position, the more it costs.
-Cash and Futures Incidental costs Distributor fee We may from time to time share a proportion of our spread, commissions and other account fees with other persons including a distributor that may have introduced you.
-Futures only Other costs Rollover costs We charge you to roll over a futures contract into the next month or quarter, equal to half the applicable spread to open and close a trade.
+Cash and Futures Incidental costs Distributor fee We may from time to time share a proportion of our spread, commissions and other account fees with other persons including a distributor, that may have introduced you.
+Futures Only Other costs Rollover costs We charge you to roll over a futures contract into the next month, or quarter, equal to half the applicable spread to open and close a trade.
+Equities Only Other costs Commission charge We charge you a small fee each time you open and close a CFD on an equity.